balr411/RVcov/README.md

 Note that our package requires the VariantAnnotation package to be installed and is not installed automatically.
-You can install both VariantAnnotation and the development version of externalCov from [GitHub](https://github.com/balr411) with:
+You can install both VariantAnnotation and the development version of RVcov from [GitHub](https://github.com/balr411) with:

 ``` r
 # install.packages("devtools")